embassy-rs/atomic-polyfill/README.md

 # atomic-polyfill

-This crate polyfills atomics on platforms where they're not available, using critical sections.
+This crate polyfills atomics on targets where they're not available, using critical sections.
 It is intended to be a drop-in replacement for `core::sync::atomic`.

-If Cargo feature `polyfill` is enabled, the crate exports the polyfills.
-If it's not, it simply reexports `core::sync::atomic::*`.
+On targets without native atomic support, polyfilling is automatically enabled.
+On targets with native support, `core::sync::atomic::*` is reexported.

-Supported platforms for polyfilling:
+Polyfilled targets:
-- Single-core Cortex M
+- thumbv6m-none-eabi

-- Multi-core coming soon
+Note: polyfill is currently based on critical sections disabling all interrupts, so it's not currently sound in multi-core targets.